RSVP

 • Safety at Night

 Always keep doors locked while driving.
 Lock with the key rather than the remote fob.
 Use Uber after dark rather than walking.
 At a red light in an unsafe area, it's acceptable to pass slowly after checking it's clear.
+When driving to and from Graaff-Reinet, be careful of animals on the side of the roads.
+Kudu (larger than a deer) graze on the side of the road at night, and can walk into the road.

 • Cash & Connectivity